Is Data Engineering Dead? The 2026 Job Market Reality

 WHERE t.processed_at >= '2026-04-08'

 Nobody interviews for that.
 They interview for Spark API trivia and SQL interview questions.
-These are measuring different skills entirely.
+Those measure different skills entirely.

 Roughly 27.4% of all U.S. job listings are ghost jobs with no genuine hiring intent.
-In tech?
-That number jumps to approximately 48%.
-Nearly half the data engineering roles you're seeing on LinkedIn aren't real.
-They're posted for pipeline building, internal politics, or because HR never took them down after the headcount freeze.
+In tech, the figure jumps to approximately 48%.
+Nearly half the data engineering roles visible on LinkedIn aren’t real.
+They are posted for pipeline building, internal politics, or because HR never took them down after the headcount freeze.

 Meanwhile, 66% of CEOs surveyed are freezing or cutting hiring through the rest of 2026 while simultaneously betting billions on AI infrastructure.
-Let that sink in.
-They're not hiring humans for the roles they're posting, but they need the postings to exist for optics.
+They aren’t hiring humans for the roles they are posting, but they need the postings to exist for optics.

 Enterprise hiring for data engineers now takes 60 to 90 days.
-If you're doing 20+ interview loops (and I've been there), half of those companies may never have intended to extend an offer.
-I did eight rounds of interviews at a company, was told I passed, was told the offer was sent, it was never sent, then a new recruiter said I'd declined the offer I never saw, then I did four more rounds, passed again, and the headcount was closed.
-That was before ghost jobs were this widespread.
-It's worse now.
+A search that runs 20+ interview loops will hit companies that may never have intended to extend an offer.
+One real example: a candidate ran eight rounds at a single company, was told they passed, was told the offer was sent, never saw it, then heard from a new recruiter that they had declined the offer that never existed, ran four more rounds, passed again, and watched the headcount close.

 • The posting has been open for 90+ days with no updates.